BrianGilmanGSA/sam-web-design-standards/CONTRIBUTING.md

 1. Create a branch that lightly defines what you're working on (e.g. add-styles).
 1. Ensure that your contribution works via `npm`, if applicable.
 See _Building the project locally with gulp_.
 1. Once you're ready to submit a pull request, push your branch up to the repo.
-1. Submit your pull request against the `gh-pages` branch.
+1. Submit your pull request against the `gh-pages-staging` branch.

 Have questions or need help with setup?
 Open an issue here [https://github.com/joshbruce/sam-design-standards/issues](https://github.com/joshbruce/sam-design-standards/issues).